What is a Security Deposit for Reservation Platforms Excluding Airbnb?

 What Happens If There Are Damages?

-If any accidental damage occurs during your stay, follow these steps:
+If accidental damage occurs during your stay, here's what you should do:

 Step 1: Inform Your Host Immediately